Robert H. “Hal” Scofield, M.D.

 Adjunct Associate Professor, Department of Pathology and Department of Medicine, University of Oklahoma Health Sciences Center

-Autoimmune diseases are especially frustrating, because they involve the immune system.
-Normally, the immune system protects the body from harmful bacteria and infections.
-But in autoimmune diseases, the immune system turns against the body, causing weakness and pain and sometimes leads to premature death.
+Normally the immune system protects the body from harmful bacteria and viral infections.
+But in autoimmune diseases, the immune system turns against the body, causing weakness, pain, and organ dysfunction, and sometimes leads to premature death.

-We’re also looking at the genetics of systemic lupus erythematosus, more often called just lupus, and how it affects black families.
-African Americans are more likely to have lupus and to have more severe cases of the disease.
-We’re hoping to figure out which genes play a role in the disease and how to predict and prevent the disease from occurring.
+We’re also looking at the genetics and immunology of both systemic lupus erythematosus, more often called just lupus, and the related Sjögren’s syndrome.
+We’re interested in how these diseases differently affect ethnic groups such as Native and African Americans.
+African Americans are more likely to have lupus and to have more severe cases of the disease, while Native Americans are more likely to have Sjögren’s syndrome.
+We are studying how antibodies, usually made to fight against viruses and bacteria, may cause these autoimmune diseases.

 Education